2graphic/graph-interpreter/design_document.md

 ## Software Requirements
 Because Sinap will be developed using Electron, it will be bundled as an installation package for each major OS: macOS, Linux, and Windows.
 Users will only need to download and run the appropriate installer for their OS in order to be able to use Sinap.

-# Requrements Analysis (2-3 pages)
+# Requrements Analysis

 ## System Architecture
 ![Sinap architecture](pictures/architecture.pdf){ width=70% }

-While sinap is running, it will be broken into 3 main components: the active plug-in, the main GUI, and the plug-in interface.
+Sinap will be broken into 3 main components: the active plug-in, the main GUI, and the plug-in interface.

 ### Main GUI
 Sinap will present a GUI to the user as its primary interface.
 This GUI will be implemented with Angular 2 and Electron.
-The graph-editor will be majorily a self contained editor inside an HTML canvas tag.
-The graph-editor will be built into a component to communicate with the rest of the angular system.^[We went a presentation by the company that created Lucid Chart.
-This is the approach they used to build their chart editor into their angular application.]
-We will also build components that handle input of various arbitrary types (such as custom `image` or `list` input components).
+The graph-editor will be a self contained editor inside an HTML canvas tag.
+It will be built into a component^[We went to a presentation by the company that created Lucid Chart.
+This is the approach they used to build their chart editor into their application.] to communicate with the rest of the Angular system.
+We will also build components that handle inputs of various arbitrary types (such as custom `image` or `list` input components).
 These components will be used to feed the plugins input and display the output.

 ### Plug-in Interface
-Plug-ins for sinap will communicate via a single API (the Plug-in Interface).
+Plug-ins for Sinap will communicate via a single API (the Plug-in Interface).
 This API will create an abstraction layer which will translate:

-1. Descriptions of what constitutes a valid graph to the editor GUI
+1. Descriptions of what constitutes a valid graph to the editor GUI^[The editor GUI is a separate concern from the interpreter and will be a part of its own component.]
     a.
 Valid kinds of nodes and edges
     b.
 Required nodes and/or edges
     c.
 Restrictions on what nodes match with which edges
-2. Valid graphs to the interpreter
+2. Valid graphs to the interpreter^[The interpreter is a separate concern from the editor GUI and will be a part of its own component.]
 3. What constitutes valid input to the input/test views
 4. Program inputs to the interpreter
 5. Interpreter state to the debugger view and output to the test/input views